Vishal-2001-cybthon/placement_prediction_and_analysis_system/README.md

    ```

 3. **Run the Application:**
-   - Execute the main Python script.
+   - Execute the main Python script to explore, analyze, and predict placement outcomes.

+4. **Contribute:**
+   - Feel free to contribute to the dataset or codebase to enhance system functionality and accuracy.

 ---

-### Usage:

-1. **Data Acquisition:**
-   - Store the dataset file in the specified directory.
-   - Execute the script to read and store data in the SQLite database.

-2. **Exploratory Data Analysis (EDA):**
-   - Visualize dataset characteristics using provided functions.

-3. **Model Training:**
-   - Train multiple machine learning models on the dataset.

-4. **Prediction:**
-   - Input candidate details through the interactive interface to predict placement status.

----

-### Contributors:
-- Vishal V V

-### Acknowledgments:
+### Contributor:

-- Special thanks to the OpenAI team for providing the ChatGPT model, which assisted in generating this README.
+**Vishal V V**

 ### License:

 - This project is licensed under the MIT License - see the [LICENSE.md](link) file for details.